Overview

 • putting on weight

-These side effects might happen in more than 1 in 100 people.
+These side effects happen in more than 1 in 100 people.
 They're usually mild and go away by themselves.

 Serious side effects